microsoft/promptflow/examples/flows/standard/flow-with-script-tool-using-custom-strong-type-connection/README.md

 [WIP]
-# Flow with additional_includes
+# Flow with script tool using custom strong type connection

-User sometimes need to reference some common files or folders, this sample demos how to solve the problem using additional_includes.
-The file or folders in additional includes will be copied to the snapshot folder by promptflow when operate this flow.
+A basic flow using a python tool that using a custom strong type connection.
+For how to write your own custom strong type connection, please refer to this [document](../../../../docs/how-to-guides/develop-a-tool/create-your-own-custom-strong-type-connection.md).

 ## Tools used in this flow
-- LLM Tool
 - Python Tool

 ## What you will learn